Skip to main content

 Install Dependencies

-The Matrix OS codebase is hosted in a Git repository, it also uses the Espressif IoT Development Framework for building and uploading to the Mystrix device.
-We'll install the dependencies for both by running:
+The Matrix OS codebase is hosted in a Git repository and uses the Espressif IoT Development Framework to build and upload firmware for Mystrix.
+Install the required command-line dependencies with:

 1. Clone the Matrix OS repository: